aliucer/good-blast/README.md

 fly deploy
 ```

-Once deployed, the application is accessible at: [https://good-blast-real.fly.dev/](https://good-blast-real.fly.dev/)
-### Automated Daily Tournaments with Cron Integrate a cron-like mechanism on Fly.io or use external services.
+Automated Daily Tournaments with Cron Integrate a cron-like mechanism on Fly.io or use external services.

 At midnight UTC: - `PUT /tournaments/end/{yesterdaysDate}` - `POST /tournaments/start`

 ### Testing
 - **Unit Tests:** In `services/` for `UserService`, `TournamentService`, and `LeaderboardService.
 - **Mocked Database:** Tests run with a mock `DatabaseInterface`, no real DynamoDB calls needed.
 Run Tests: ```bash go test ./... ```